Drone Photography Tips and Tricks

 #7- ND Filter For Drone Photography

-In night time drone photography, using long exposure is not uncommon.
+In nighttime drone photography, using long exposure is not uncommon.
 Taking these shots are relatively easy, as most of the drone uses stabilized camera gimbal.
 Just crank up the shutter speed first, then point at something you want to capture and press the shutter.
 If you are to capture objects with illuminating light like cars, boats or any other objects, you will end up taking something with cool light trails.
 But in the daylight situation, it is a completely different story.
 Even if you use long exposure with the smallest aperture and lowest possible ISO you will end up getting an overexposed photo.
 It is almost inevitable that you won’t get a perfectly exposed photo.

-This is where ND filter comes into play.
+This is where the ND filter comes into play.
 ND filter refers to the natural density filter.
 This prevents extra sunlight to enter into the lens, thus allowing you to use longer shutter speed in the daylight condition without overexposing the whole photo.
 You can use it to smooth out the trail of a fountain or the wave on the shore.
 They help to create a motion blur due to the longer shutter speed.
 This is great for time-lapse where you need more of a natural, active feel to moving objects.

 In any kind of photography, post-production is as important as the photography itself, if not more.
 You will find yourself spending more time in the post-processing than photography itself.
 There are lots of aspects of photography where you will feel the need to do the post job.
 Different types of photography need different types of retouching.
 For example, in wedding photography, you will focus on the lighting and the overall color balance of the photo.
-In some case, you might end up playing with the shadows and the highlights to make the bride and groom more artsy in photograph.
+In some cases, you might end up playing with the shadows and the highlights to make the bride and groom more artsy in photograph.

 This is somewhat different in portrait photography.
 You will do all the things mentioned above, but you will focus more on the skin tone of the model.
 You might need to sharpen the face or whatever.
 Most important is the composition in portrait photography.
 So photographers often modify the background or the environment of the composition to make it more suitable.
 And all of this happens in the post-production.

 Now, back to drone photography.
 Unlike your typical photography drone photography is a bit challenging.
-First of all, you will most likely to use a camera which is designed for shooting video (in most cases).
+First of all, you will most likely use a camera that is designed for shooting video (in most cases).
 Because most of the consumer drones are designed for cinematography, not photography.
 That’s why the overall quality of the photograph often lacks in sharpness and resolution.
-Most of the drone camera house relatively small sensor compared to the professional DSLRs.
+Most of the drone camera houses relatively small sensor compared to the professional DSLRs.
 So the quality is not up to the mark unless of course, you use a custom gimbal with a DSLR.

-So to compensate with the shortcoming post-processing magic is necessary.
-You might need to do all the things that you typically do like color correcting, balancing highlights and shadows, exposure bracketing and so on.
+So to compensate for the shortcoming post-processing magic is necessary.
+You might need to do all the things that you typically do like color-correcting, balancing highlights and shadows, exposure bracketing and so on.
 But what is interesting though is the perspective and what you can do with it.
 Like seriously, you can literally manipulate the whole frame and make a completely different composition.
 When you are up in the air it is very easy to get carried away with all the freedom and the views.
 And this is a good thing because it will help you get the most insane piece of photograph that you have ever seen.

 #9- Use Tablet as a Display Screen

 Here is a little trick.
-Use tablet as your display screen.
+Use a tablet as your display screen.
 Quit using your phone as your display screen.
 The screen size is of your phone is an issue, but this is not entirely for that reason only.
 When taking beautiful aerial photographs you want to get the biggest and the brightest view possible.
 You don’t want to miss the entire view that your drone sees.
 Connecting your tablet to your drone allows you to see more and compose the best possible frame and focus on your subject more.